Psion Series 5

 At its heart was the 32-bit ARM710-based CL-PS7110 central processing unit (CPU) running at 18 MHz (Series 5) or 36 MHz (5mx), with 4, 8, or 16 MB of RAM.
 It was powered by two AA batteries, typically giving 10–20 hours of use.
 The display is a touch-sensitive, backlit half-Video Graphics Array (VGA, 640 × 240 pixel) LCD with 16 greyscales.
 The keyboard, which has a key-pitch of 12.5 mm, is generally considered to be amongst the best for its size, with large-travel keys and touch-type capability.
-Both RS-232 and infra-red serial connections were provided.
+Both RS-232 and infrared serial connections were provided.
 A speaker and microphone were also provided, giving dictation as well as music playing ability.
 External storage was on CompactFlash.

 The EPOC operating system, since renamed Symbian OS, was built-in, along with application software including a word processor, spreadsheet, database, email, contact and diary manager, and Psion's Open programming language (OPL) for developing software.
-A Java virtual machine, the mobile browser STNC HitchHiker and synchronizing software for Microsoft Windows was bundled with the 5mx as optional installations and, later, the Executive Edition of the 5mx was bundled with various hardware and software extras including version 3.62 of the Opera web browser and a mains electric outlet adapter.
+A Java virtual machine, the mobile browser STNC HitchHiker and synchronizing software for Microsoft Windows was bundled with the 5mx as optional installations and later, the Executive Edition of the 5mx was bundled with various hardware and software extras, including version 3.62 of the Opera web browser and a mains electric outlet adapter.
 A wealth of third-party software was also available, including games, utilities, navigation, reference, communication, and productivity applications, and standard programming tools like Perl and Python.

 An open-source software project, OpenPsion, formerly PsiLinux, supports Linux on the Psion 5mx and other Psion PDAs.

-Psion's experience designing for this form factor and attention to detail made these machines a favourite with power users, many of whom kept using them, despite their age and the appearance of Symbian OS for mobile phones and other PDAs with more impressive specifications.
+Psion's experience designing for this form factor and attention to detail made these machines a favourite with power users, many of whom kept using them despite their age and the appearance of Symbian OS for mobile phones and other PDAs with more impressive specifications.

 In 2017, a team of original Psion engineers created a startup company, Planet Computers, to make an Android device in a similar form factor, the Gemini (PDA).
 The Cosmo Communicator is a development of this device, enhancements including an external touchscreen on the rear of the clamshell lid, mainly to facilitate use as a mobile phone without opening.
-It is due for launch in mid-2019.
+In 2022 they introduced an updated model called "Astro Slide 5G", but according to many backers on the Indiegogo crowdfunding website, have largely failed to deliver the product to many that paid for it and have since 2023 not provided any further updates on the project, leaving the backers disappointed and asking for their money paid to be returned.